 We decided to turn away from clichés, and focus on experience.
 After all, L.A. is much more than the Hollywood sign and movie studios.
 By treating every piece of creative — TV, OOH, digital and radio — as an opportunity for viewers to lose themselves in a story, we transformed the sprawl of the city into a playground of endless possibilities.

 The Berkshire Hathaway HomeServices name is both a blessing and a curse.
-The “Berkshire Hathaway” part, thanks to its association with founder Warren Buffett, gives the company immediate credibility in the often dicey world of real estate.
+The “Berkshire Hathaway” part, thanks to its association with founder Warren Buffett, gives the company immediate credibility in the often-dicey world of real estate.
 But the “Home Services” part?
 Well, no one seems to know what that means, creating a significant awareness problem for America’s second-largest real estate brokerage.

 We set out to change that, with a campaign designed to explain what “Home Services” means, and how those services benefit high-value target audiences like first-time home buyers, down-sizers, and luxury buyers every day.
-Here’s a sample of the over fifty pieces of live-action and animated content created for each target.
+Here’s a sample of the over fifty pieces of social-first, live-action and animated content created for each target.

 Samsung’s products were touted as “the next big thing,” but rarely did the distinction extend to their owners.
 In the instance one was featured, it was typically a high-profile celebrity like LeBron James or JAY Z. With this online campaign, we turned a spotlight on some of the amazing, real-life people who embody the brand through their independent spirit and willingness to break the rules.